 RESULTS

 The CONSORT 2010 Flow Diagram is illustrated in Figure 1.
 Atypical images pertaining to the study findings are shown in Figures 2 and 3.
-The images of Figure 2 and Figure 3 are all from the intervention group.
+The images of Figures 2 and 3 are all from the intervention group.
 The patient in Figure 2 has a GPB history of 7 d and the patient in Figure 3 has a GBPs history of 14 d.
 The former 2 images of Figure 2 shows the GPBs in the stomach and an ulcer which is shallow and bleeding located in the angulus in the first endoscopy and the last image shows nothing anomaly except the ulcer in the second endoscopy after Coca-Cola therapy.
 The former 2 images of Figure 3 shows the GPBs in the stomach and a deep ulcer located in the angulus in the first endoscopy and the last image shows nothing anomaly except the shallower ulcer in the second endoscopy after Coca-Cola therapy.

-Figure 2 Image of GPBs in a patient with a GPBs history of 7 d.
-The gastric ulcer, which is shallow and bleeding located in the angulus of the stomach; no GPBs or bleeding in the stomach was observed after Coca-Cola therapy.

-Figure 3 Image of GPBs in another patient with a GPBs history of 14 d.
-A deep gastric ulcer is located in the angulus of the stomach; no GPBs was observed and the gastric ulcer became smaller and shallower after Coca-Cola therapy.

 General data